Skip to content

 If Just-in-Time provisioning is disabled, the user must be invited before signing in with SSO.

-Disabling SSO
+Disabling or deleting SSO

 Disabling an SSO provider stops new SSO sign-ins through that provider.

-Disabling SSO does not:
+Disabling or deleting SSO does not:

 • delete Wodby users